ahmedabdalla4/measeq/README.md

 Some models are built into clair3 and some need to be downloaded.
 The [pre-trained clair3](https://github.com/HKU-BAL/Clair3?tab=readme-ov-file#pre-trained-models) models are able to be automatically downloaded when running the pipeline using [`artic get_models`](https://github.com/artic-network/fieldbioinformatics/blob/master/artic/get_models.py) and can be specified as a parameter with `--model <MODEL>`.

 Additional or local models can also be used, you just have to provide a path to them and use the `--local_model <PATH>` parameter instead

+### Genotype-Based Samplesheet Generation

+To help create the samplesheets on a per-genotype basis we've created a small python script called [`predict_genotype`](https://github.com/PHAC-NMLB-COG/predict_measles_genotype) that will predict and split up samples based on the genotype.
+It isn't perfect and may still require some manual adjustments but it is the intermediate solution while we work towards auto-genotype detection and running in the pipeline itself

 ### Amplicon and Primer Files